How to use framing in advertising and marketing

 5. Emotional Framing: The Importance of Phrasing

 Emotional framing not only puts emphasis on your choice of words but also on the overall readability score of your content.
 Is a high-end bag ‘expensive,’ or ‘luxurious’?
 Is a low-end vehicle ‘cheap,’ or ‘economical’?
-Understanding the impact of each word and maintaining an optimal content readability level can create a more effective campaign.
+Understanding the impact of each word and maintaining an optimal content readability level can create a more effective campaign, especially when organizing your information into content clusters.
 You can also use emotional framing when choosing the context in which you are displaying your product or service.
 Emotional framing can also be implemented with images and videos, creating a powerful story that can drive people to take action.

 No matter what your goal is for your marketing or advertising campaign, you will use framing in the way you communicate your message.
 By understanding different framing concepts and techniques, you will be able to elicit the reaction you want from your target audience.
 When you master framing, your campaigns will become more effective and memorable.
 Try framing your campaign in several different ways over time, and evaluate your results to see if you are evoking the correct emotions.
 We’re offering copywriting internship program if you wanted to narrow down and help you understand more about framing your content marketing and more.